zowe/zowe-install-packaging/INSTALLATION.md

 Among them are the Zowe servers; Software that is run usually on z/OS, though some of these servers may also be capable of running in linux environment such as in containers.

 This document covers installation and configuration of Zowe's core server components on z/OS.
+This document is meant as a quick-start guide.
+Advanced topics of configuration, including networking, are not covered here, but instead can be found on [docs.zowe.org](https://docs.zowe.org)

 Table of contents: